Finance, The Simple Dollar

 1. Sign up for way too many credit cards

 Having a few credit cards can help you build up your credit score, but too many can lead to a cycle of compounding interest and debt.
 If you can't pay off the amount you spend every month, you'll be buried in the snowball effect.
-Financing vacations or a new wardrobe on credit card debt is an unhealthy financial habit.
+Financing vacations or a new wardrobe on a credit card is an unhealthy financial habit.

 Amy Maliga, a financial educator with Take Charge America, told us, "Whether using credit cards to pay for everyday expenses or using them to finance a lifestyle beyond their means, carrying a balance on multiple credit cards can quickly spiral out of control.
-Its better to ease into using credit by making a few small purchases on a single credit card and paving off the balance in full each month."
+It's better to ease into using credit by making a few small purchases on a single credit card and paying off the balance in full each month."

 2. Skip saving

-Building up a savings, emergency fund and retirement fund is as essential as ever right now.
+Building up a savings, emergency fund, and retirement fund is as essential as ever right now.
 Set aside a portion of your paycheck for your savings and retirement fund.
 The compound growth you'll see from starting your retirement fund in your 20s can turn into an extra million dollars in the long run.
 At the very least, put a small amount into a Roth IRA and take advantage of any 401(k) matching your company offers.

 "People in their 20s should start saving for emergencies as soon as they begin earning a regular paycheck.
 We recommend an initial savings goal of $500, with the ultimate goal of having at least three months of living expenses saved.
 Even if money is tight, saving just $20 from every paycheck will begin to add up.
-Not saving for emergencies leaves people vulnerable to relying on credit cards or another high-interest lending to pay for an emergency," added Maligna.
+Not saving for emergencies leaves people vulnerable to relying on credit cards or other high-interest lending to pay for an emergency," added Maligna.

 3. Ignore the stock market

-Investing in the stock market is an intimidating idea that often feels reserved for suits and full-fledged "adults."
-Elevating your wealth and securing your financial future may take more than just a good salary and an annual raise — and that's where investing can play a role.
 Robert R. Johnson is an author and professor of finance at Creighton University and told us, "People in their 20s should begin investing in a low-fee, diversified equity index fund and continue to invest consistently whether the market is up, down, or sideways.
 Dollar-cost averaging into an index mutual fund or ETF is a terrific lifelong strategy.
 They should be 100% invested in stocks and have no bond exposure.”

 Johnson advised us that starting early is the key to successfully building wealth and that time is the greatest ally for the investor because of compound interest.
 Take advantage of the time you have to build that wealth and learn about easy ways to begin your investment journey, but make sure you prioritize your expenses, debts, and an emergency savings fund before setting money aside for investing.